2023 Spanish government formation: Government instability

 Cabinet photo of Pedro Sánchez's third government on 22 November 2023.

 Sánchez's re-election ended a 116-day stalemate in government formation, which was considerably shorter than previous stalemates in 2015–2016 (314 days) and 2019–2020 (254 days).
-It was also the first time since 2011 that no repeat election was needed, as well as the first time since that year than an investiture succeeded in the first round of voting.
+It was also the first time since 2011 that no repeat election was needed, as well as the first time since that year that an investiture succeeded in the first round of voting.
 As a result, Sánchez went on to form his third cabinet, a new coalition between the PSOE and Sumar without any members from Podemos.

 This government proved unstable due to complicated parliamentary arithmetics; its reliance on Junts's support to pass legislation in the Congress, as well as the PP's absolute majority in the Senate, meant that many of its initiatives died in the parliament, and others did not have many votes to spare.
 By April 2025, the government had suffered over 100 parliamentary defeats, including three decree-laws, five bill proposals, as well as numerous amendments and motions and the successful reproval of two ministers by the opposition.
 A record was set on 19 December 2024 with 20 votes lost by the government in a single day.
 The parliamentary deadlock also affected the approval of the 2025 budget, which had to be delayed until enough support could be secured.

 The hypothesis of a motion of no confidence on Sánchez's government that received the support of PP, Vox and Junts—a combination that would garner the required minimum of 176 votes for it to pass—was commented by the media and considered by PP's leaders, with Vox voicing its support to such an initiative in January 2025.
 However, Junts repeteadly rejected this possibility, proposing instead that Sánchez voluntarily submit to a vote of confidence but without breaking up relations with the PSOE.
+In October 2025, Junts withdrew its support from the government over its alleged failure to deliver on key commitments (with Catalonia's shifting political landscape and the rise of far-right Catalan Alliance being widely blamed for the move), but Sánchez was able to remain in office due to the lack of a viable parliamentary majority for a vote of no confidence.